shaangontia/maplibre-plan-renderer/README.md

 ### How It Works

-The server loads **geospatial PDFs** — not plain images.
-Each PDF embeds geo-reference metadata in its Keywords field:
+The server generates **high-quality GeoPDFs** with pixel-perfect rendering.
+The pipeline uses node-canvas for detailed architectural drawing, then embeds the PNG into a PDF with geo-reference metadata:

 ```
-GeoPDF Upload → Extract GEO: metadata → Render PDF→PNG → Store corners in DB → Serve to MapLibre
+Canvas 2D API → PNG (pixel-perfect) → Embed in PDFKit PDF with GEO: metadata → Store both files
 ```

-On first startup with an empty database, the server scans `plans/images/` for `.pdf` files, extracts their geo-reference metadata, renders them to high-resolution PNGs, and populates `plans.json` automatically.
+On startup, the server scans `plans/images/` for `.pdf` files, extracts geo-reference metadata from the PDF Keywords, and serves the pre-rendered companion PNG to MapLibre for optimal quality.

 ### GeoPDF Metadata Format